 Stuart Probations Violation Lawyers

-As mentioned above, the terms and conditions of your probation depend on the nature of your case.
-After reviewing the facts and details of your charges, a judge will decide whether or not to grant you probation and, if they permit such option, require you to adhere to countless rules tailored to your unique situation.
+As mentioned above, the terms and conditions of your probation depend on the nature of your situation.
+After reviewing the facts and details of your charges, a judge will decide whether or not to grant you probation and, if they permit such option, require you to adhere to countless rules tailored to your unique circumstances.

 - Report to the probation officer as directed